Federico murder case: Multiple attempted murders

 In the early morning hours of August 24, 2018, Sarah Federico was shot multiple times, critically wounding her and her unborn child.
 The following day, the incinerated remains of Howell were found in a fire pit on the lot adjacent to Josh's home.
 Sarah identified Josh as her attacker.

-At trial, Sarah testified that Josh, with whom she had been separated for several months, fatally shot Howell after he took their dogs outside early on the morning of the shooting.
-Frightened by the gunfire but still not clear as to what was happening, Sarah witnessed Howell stumbling inside the house and collapse behind the living room couch.
-At that point, she looked for her gun but it wasn’t in the drawer where she kept it.
+At trial, Sarah testified that Josh, from whom she had been separated for several months, fatally shot Howell after he took their dogs outside early on the morning of the shooting.
+Frightened by the gunfire but still not clear as to what was happening, Sarah witnessed Howell stumbling inside the house and collapsing behind the living room couch.
+At that point, she looked for her gun but it wasn’t in the drawer where she usually kept it.

 With her husband now in the house, and dressed in black, she ran to a first-floor bathroom and tried escaping out of a window, but couldn’t get it open.
-Federico burst in and shot her in the arm and she collapsed on the floor.
+Federico burst in and shot her in the arm; she collapsed on the floor.
 Sarah testified that her husband then directed her into the hallway, saying “he was going to make it look like Larry and I were fighting.”
-Wounded, she went out on the front porch and Josh followed.
+Wounded, she went out on the front porch with Josh following.
 Scared about what might come next, Sarah didn’t try to flee as Josh began cleaning up the bloody scene with paper towels and bleach.
 At one point, Josh directed Sarah to scratch her dead boyfriend’s face to make it appear they had been fighting, then had her fire a gun with her left hand into some paper towels; she was right-handed and had been shot in the right arm.